All Episodes

 They're not being pickpocketed.

-They see what's being done to them.
+Makes it even worse, they see what's being done to them.

-They know it's happening.
+They know what's happening.

 Some of them may not be able to understand why, but they still know that it is.